taddison/tjaddison.com/_posts/2017-04-22-Checking-SQL-Agent-job-ownership-with-pester.md

 ## Moving from a single script to a solution

 As you go on to write more tests you will probably want to take advantage of Pester's ability to isolate tests in test files (with the .tests.ps1 extension) and want to run them all.
 Typically you'll want to manage the list of servers you execute the test against outside of the test itself.
-What I recommend is making the server list a common parameter for all your test files, and then populating the server list in a 'runner' class.
+What I suggest is making the server list a common parameter for all your SQL test files, and then populating the server list in a 'runner' class.

 In the below example you'll see we connect to a CMS to pull the list of servers to execute against (based on a group called 'Instances to Test').
-The query has also been modified to ignore jobs in the 'Report Server' category, which is what SSRS uses to create jobs (none of which are ever owned by SA).
+The query has also been modified to ignore jobs in the 'Report Server' category, which is what SSRS uses when it creates jobs to support subscriptions (none of which are ever owned by SA).

 **RunTests.ps1**
 ```powershell